 Sometimes you want to smell good.
 Wait.
-You always want to smell good rather than the alternative, what I mean is sometimes you want to smell really good.
+You always want to smell good, rather than the alternative.
+What I mean is sometimes you want to smell really good.
 Like, “that girl smells like a field of wildflowers” kind of good.
 At least that’s how I want to smell.
 Anyone else?
-I’m really not a fan of commercial perfumes.
+Personally, I’m not really a fan of commercial perfumes.
 To me they’re cloying and headache-inducing and often make a person smell the opposite of good.
 Again, I want you to walk by me and be reminded of spring meadows or autumn forests, not the cosmetic department of a Walgreens.
 Let’s do it ourselves, shall we?

 These beauties are inspired by the most beautiful birthday gift I have ever received.
-My dear friend Chanel wild harvested some stunning botanicals for me in late summer last year and put them into a roll-on bottle much like these and crafted the most fantastic blend of aromatic goodness on top of it.
+My dear friend Chanel wild-harvested some stunning botanicals for me in late summer last year, put them into a roll-on bottle much like these, and crafted the most fantastic blend of aromatic goodness on top of it.
 I’m still absolutely crazy about it, and so I wanted to share the preparation with you!

 The botanical choices are entirely up to you- any natural fragrance from the plant will be mostly overshadowed by the essential oils, so I chose for beauty.
 I wanted my roll-on to look great first, and then smell amazing once its opened.
 But again, I’m okay with the essential oils doing most of the aromatic leg work.
 Below is the combination that I used.
-Sweet Almond or Grapeseed oil would be the best choice for carrier oils here- you want something that’s light both in viscosity and in fragrance.
-Ylang Ylang is the aromatic base, of course, because if you know my aromatherapy habits at all you know it’s my absolute favorite.
+Sweet Almond or Grapeseed oil would be the best choice for the carrier oil in this case, you want something that’s light both in viscosity and in fragrance.
+Ylang Ylang is the aromatic base, of course, because it’s my absolute favorite.
 Did you know that it’s the only floral essential oil that’s classified as a base note?
-It’s because of its unique fixative woodsy undertones.
+This is because of its unique fixative, woodsy undertones.
 I love it.
-I LOVE IT.

 If you don’t have the oils on hand that I used or if I included something that you don’t like, I encourage you to experiment!
 And I’d love to hear the combinations that you come up with.